php-integrator/atom-navigation/README.md

 **Note that the [php-integrator-base](https://github.com/Gert-dev/php-integrator-base) package is required and needs to be set up correctly for this package to function correctly.**

 What is included?
+  * Navigate to the definition of youw global PHP functions.
-  * Navigation to the definitions of classes, traits and interfaces by alt-clicking them.
+  * Navigate to the definition of classes, traits and interfaces by alt-clicking them.
-  * Navigation to the definition of class, trait and interface members by alt-clicking them.
+  * Navigate to the definition of class, trait and interface members by alt-clicking them.

 Tip: You can also alt-click the names of classes, interfaces and traits inside docblocks!
 If an item is *navigable*, it will be underlined when moving your mouse over it while holding the alt modifier key.